How does this medication work? What will it do for me?

 Niraparib belongs to the class of cancer-fighting medications called antineoplastics.

-It is used in the treatment of ovarian, fallopian tube, or peritoneal cancer.
+It is used in the treatment of advanced or recurrent ovarian, fallopian tube, or peritoneal cancer.
 Niraparib works by interfering with the reproduction of cancer cells.
 This kills existing cancer cells and prevents new tumour cell growth.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.